 When I first went to my naturopath and told her that meditation wasn’t working for me, Tai chi was a suggestion she made.

 The ultimate purpose of tai chi is to cultivate the qi or life energy within us to flow smoothly and powerfully throughout the body. – 1

-I was struggling to figure out how to process feelings after my brother passed away, Tai Chi became my go-to.
+I struggled to figure out how to process feelings after my brother passed away, and Tai Chi became my go-to.
 It’s a great moving meditation that simultaneously helps us to let go of negative emotions.

-Below is a great excerpt from a website I found that discusses how Tai Chi helps us to let go of negative emotions and how it helps us to process feelings.
+Below is an excellent excerpt from a website I found that discusses how Tai Chi helps us to let go of negative emotions and how it allows us to process feelings.